Trusted Financial Advisors Working for the People of Canberra and Brisbane

 What is financial advice?
 What is financial planning?
-We are asked this quite a lot and the scope of our services are quite broad but in one sentence financial advice is: “Advice to deal with modern life”.
+We are asked this quite a lot.
+Truthfully, the scope of services offered by financial advisors are quite broad, but in one sentence, financial advice is: “Advice to deal with modern life”.

-Modern life has three overlays for us; personal change, legislative change and economic change.
-How these three entwine is where advice is important when planning for your objectives.
+Modern life has three overlays: personal change, legislative change and economic change.
+How these three entwine is where professional financial advice is important when planning for your objectives.

 - Interest rate cycle – interest rates have moved greatly over the last 10 years, how was the couple’s plan to repay their home loan affected?

-- Super contribution limits have changed many times, initially the couple could salary sacrifice up to $100,000 per annum each, now the limit is $35,000, there have also been different penalty regimes for excess contributions – did the couple successfully navigate these changes and stay on track for retirement?
+- Superannuation contribution limits have changed many times, initially the couple could salary sacrifice up to $100,000 per annum each, now the limit is $35,000.
+There have also been different penalty regimes for excess contributions – did the couple successfully navigate these changes and stay on track for retirement?

 - Tax rates have changed giving generally higher surplus income – does this affect the retirement date or quality of living instead?